top of page

 The school has been involved in various historical events, including inter-school sports, A&P Shows, Wearable Arts, and the world premiere of the Flight Of The Albatross movie in 1996.
 According to Ben Sanderson, the land used for the school was his best paddock.
 The opening ceremony was attended by the then Minister of Education and Prime Minister David Lange.

-All our policies and procedures pertaining to the governance and management of our school can be found here.
+All our policies and procedures pertaining to the governance and management of our school can be found using the link below.
 We encourage you to have your say when policies and procedures come under review.
 We will let you know through HERO when this happens.

 Username: kaitoke